 This topic describes the Employee development Microsoft Power BI content.
 It explains how to access the reports, and provides information about the data model and entities that were used to build the content.

 Accessing the Power BI content

-If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition July 2017 update, you can find the Employee development content pack in the Shared assets library in Microsoft Dynamics Lifecycle Services (LCS).
+If you're using Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (July 2017), you can find the Employee development content pack in the Shared assets library in Microsoft Dynamics Lifecycle Services (LCS).
 For more information about how to download the content pack and connect it to your data, see Power BI content in LCS from Microsoft and your partners.